 In a surprising move, one of Australia’s remaining ex-gay/reparative/conversion organisations, Liberty Christian Ministries (LCM) has invited a gay Christian, Dr Wesley Hill, to speak at their conference this week.

-LCM is a part of Exodus Global Alliance, which has continued to preach ‘freedom from homosexuality’ message even after Exodus International admitted that people don’t change their orientation and closed its doors in 2013.
+Liberty Christian Ministries is a part of Exodus Global Alliance, which has continued to preach ‘freedom from homosexuality’ message even after Exodus International admitted that people don’t change their orientation and closed its doors in 2013.

-LCM, one of Australia’s oldest ex-gay organisations, has been operating for over twenty years.
+Liberty Christian Ministries, one of Australia’s oldest ex-gay organisations, has been operating for over twenty years.
 Previous leaders have preached the message that it is impossible to be gay and Christian, no one is born gay and that sexual orientation change is possible.

 Original leader Christopher Keane produced a book still sold by Sydney Anglican publishers Matthias Media called “What some of you were: stories about Christians and homosexuality“.